- Home

 Further tests for testicular cancer

-If the removal of your testicle and initial tests show that you have cancer, you may have further tests to see whether the cancer has spread to other parts of the body, such as lymph nodes or other organs.
+If the pathology report on the removed testicle and other test results show that you have cancer, you will have further tests to see whether the cancer has spread to other parts of the body, such as the lymph nodes or other organs.
 These tests may also be used during or after treatment to check how well the treatment has worked.

 Learn more about: